 Toowoomba, Queensland, Australia 1903 – Sydney, New South Wales, Australia 1976

-Drawing, Collage, Technique: collage of wire, feathers and black paper
+Materials & Technique: drawings, collages, cardboard; feather; metal; textile collage of shaped wire, feathers and black paper

-Primary Insc: Signed lower centre in collage of wire 'Douglas Annand'.
+Primary Insc: signed lower centre in wire, 'Douglas Annand'. not dated. not titled.

 In 1935, Sydney Ure Smith commissioned Douglas Annand to design a cover for the April issue of his magazine The Home.
 It was the premier women’s magazine published in Australia between the wars, when the growing consumer market focused on women in an increasingly fashion-conscious society.
 Annand played a significant role at this time, joining Adrian Feint, Thea Proctor and Hera Roberts in producing cover designs in a period when commercial art replaced illustration as a mode of employment for artists.
 These artists transformed the image of Australian women, from maternal figures to sophisticated symbols of modern Australian society.